-Safety Harbor, FL • Founded: 2020 • Time on Report: 3 Months Contact: Cameron Macleish, Executive Director, Cameronm@360eats.org

-360 Eats aims to bridge the gaps between food waste and food insecurity in Tampa Bay.
+Safety Harbor, FL ● Founded: 2020 ● Time on Report: 4 Months Contact: Cameron Macleish, Executive Director, Cameronm@360eats.org 360 Eats aims to bridge the gaps between food waste and food insecurity in Tampa Bay.
 Utilizing good ingredients that would have otherwise gone to waste, 360 Eats creates free, nutritious, and gourmet meals that are served directly to the food-insecure.
 360 Eats' Sustain-A-Bowl Food Truck ensures the food-insecure are served in an elevated dining experience with the dignity they deserve.
 Leftover food scraps are donated to local gardeners to create compost and grow more food.

-Financial and Fundraising Details

-Current Annual budget: USD \$157,000

-Org Type: Nonprofit

-Ask Amount: USD \$115,000

-Timeline: December 2023

-Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building

-Use of Funds Description: Support the cost of a kitchen space that will drastically increase food storage and cooking capacity.
+Financial and Fundraising Details Current Annual budget: USD \$157,000 Org Type: Nonprofit Ask Amount: USD \$115,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building Use of Funds Description: Support the cost of a kitchen space that will drastically increase food storage and cooking capacity.

-Capital Type: Grants

-Expected Impact of Funding: With their own kitchen space, 360 Eats could substantially increase the amount of rescued food it is able to store, which would increase the amount of meals they are able to prepare and distribute.
+Capital Type: Grants Expected Impact of Funding: With their own kitchen space, 360 Eats could substantially increase the amount of rescued food it is able to store, which would increase the amount of meals they are able to prepare and distribute.

-Pittsburgh, PA • Founded: 2015 • Time on Report: 2 Months Contact: Meg Bernard, Vice President of Development, meg@412foodrescue.org

-412 Food Rescue was founded in 2015 as a direct response to the disconnect between the almost 40% of food that is wasted and the 1 in 8 U.S. households that are food insecure.
+Pittsburgh, PA • Founded: 2015 • Time on Report: 2 Months Contact: Meg Bernard, Vice President of Development, meg@412foodrescue.org 412 Food Rescue was founded in 2015 as a direct response to the disconnect between the almost 40% of food that is wasted and the 1 in 8 U.S. households that are food insecure.
 Their mission is to prevent perfectly good food from entering the waste stream by redirecting it to community organizations serving those who are in poverty and experiencing food insecurity.
 To facilitate these efforts, they built Food Rescue Hero, a technology platform that mobilizes volunteers who use their smartphones and vehicles to deliver rescued food directly to homes and nonprofits where people who are experiencing food insecurity already are.
 412 Food Rescue serves as a national model for their growing 25 Food Rescue Hero partner cities with food recovery organizations using their technology platform.
 They have a goal of expanding the Food Rescue Hero network to 100 cities by 2030.

-Financial and Fundraising Details

-Current Annual budget: USD \$3,900,000

-Ask Amount: USD \$3,260,000

-Org Type: Nonprofit

-Timeline: December 2023

-Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted

-Use of Funds Description: Since its founding in 2015, their movement has diverted 100 million pounds of perfectly good food from landfills and mitigated 54.3 million pounds of CO2 emissions.
-As their network continues to grow, their goal is to scale food recovery in 100 cities by 2030-measurably supporting the United Nations Sustainable Development Goals 2, 12 and 13.
+Financial and Fundraising Details Current Annual budget: USD \$3,900,000 Org Type: Nonprofit Ask Amount: USD \$1,000,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted Use of Funds Description: 412 Food Rescue is seeking funding to scale its innovative logistics and technology platform, Food Rescue Hero.
+Grant funds will be used to: identify and qualify city partners prepared to implement the model and technology solution; onboard and equip new cities with the tools and knowledge to successfully deploy the Food Rescue Hero app; develop and manage the Food Rescue Hero technology platform; identify and design new features to ensure that the city sites using the technology are able to effectively and efficiently mobilize volunteers to rescue food and redirect it to populations experiencing food insecurity.
 Capital Type: Grants